Skip to main content

 1981 – Ontario’s first cat groomer piston bully with a tiller was purchased.
 Trees were planted onto the Mount St. Louis peak, now two years old.

-1982 – More pumps, compressors were added to the snow making system to produce the best ski conditions, along with purchasing a second piston bully grooming machine.
+1982 – More pumps and compressors were added to the snow-making system to produce the best ski conditions, along with purchasing a second piston bully grooming machine.

 1983 – A third piston bully was added to the Mount St. Louis grooming fleet.
 Moonstone, the neighboring hill installed the first quad chair in Canada.